-About 30% of patients in need of a bone marrow transplant can find an HLA-matched donor within their immediate family.
-Siblings (brothers and sisters) are usually tested first, since they have the highest likelihood of having HLA-matched bone marrow, the health care team usually tests them first.
-Parents and children can also be tested, but the chances of a match are low.
-The remaining 70% of patients will try to find HLA-matched bone marrow from the worldwide pool of unrelated, volunteer donors.
+About 30% of patients who need a bone marrow transplant can find an HLA-matched donor in their immediate family.
+Because a person’s brothers and sisters are more likely to have HLA-matched bone marrow, the health care team usually tests them first.
+Parents and children may be a match, but the chances are low.
+For the remaining 70% of patients, doctors try to find HLA-matched bone marrow from the worldwide pool of volunteer donors.

-The National Marrow Donor Program (NMDP) is a nonprofit organization that helps doctors locate matching donors for people in need of a bone marrow transplant.
-The NMDP registers people who would be willing to donate bone marrow and records the HLA tissue type of each donor into a comprehensive, confidential database, called a registry.
-The NMDP is the largest registry.
-Other registries that specialize in finding donors for specific ethnic groups also exist.
-When a search for a donor is performed, every registry in the world is examined.
+The nonprofit National Marrow Donor Program (NMDP) helps doctors locate matching donors.
+The NMDP finds people who would be willing to donate bone marrow and records their HLA tissue type into a confidential registry.
+The NMDP is the largest registry, but doctors examine every registry in the world when searching for a donor.

 Who can donate bone marrow

-The following are some general guidelines for bone marrow donation as recommended by the NMDP.
-These guidelines are put into place to protect the health and safety of the donor and the recipient.
-Donors are encouraged to contact their local NMDP center for specific details and to discuss donations with their health care team.
+The following are the basic bone marrow donation guidelines from the NMDP.
+For the full list of guidelines, visit the NMDP website .
+Donors should contact their local NMDP center for specific details and discuss donations with their health care team.

-- If matched with a person needing a transplant, each donor must pass a medical examination and be infection-free before donating bone marrow.
+If matched with a person needing a transplant, each donor must pass a medical examination.
+Donors must also be infection-free before donating bone marrow.

 How to register as a bone marrow donor

 Registering to become a bone marrow donor is easy.
-Locate a donor center by visiting the National Marrow Donor Program's website or calling the organization's toll-free number at 800-MARROW2 (627-7692).
-If you are unable to find a donor center in your area, you can register online, and a tissue-typing kit with instructions on how to register as a donor will be mailed to you.
+Locate a donor center by visiting the NMDP's website or by calling 800-MARROW2 (627-7692).
+If you can’t find a donor center in your area, you can register online.
+NMDP will mail you a tissue-typing kit with instructions on how to register.

-Donor centers may charge a nominal fee ranging from $50 to $100, which is tax deductible.
-In some cases, there is no cost to the donor.
+Donor centers may charge a nominal, tax-deductible fee ranging from $50 to $100.
+But in some cases, there is no cost to the donor.
 The patient receiving the bone marrow transplant is usually responsible for any additional costs.

-At the time of registering, donors will be asked to fill out a short medical questionnaire and sign a consent form stating that they understand what it means to be registered as a bone marrow donor.
-Either a small sample of blood (about 1 tablespoon) or cells from inside the cheek (using a cotton swab) will be taken, and the sample will be analyzed to determine the donor's HLA type.
-This confidential information is then recorded in a national database and can be accessed by doctors from across the country when patients are in need of a transplant.
+When donors register, they must fill out a short medical questionnaire.
+They also must sign a consent form stating that they understand what it means to participate in the registry.
+Either a small sample of blood (about 1 tablespoon) or cells from inside the cheek using a cotton swab is taken.
+The sample is analyzed to find out the donor's HLA type and recorded in a national database.
+Doctors from across the country access the database when patients need a transplant.

-When a match is made, the NMDP will contact the donor with an HLA-matched bone marrow, and a new sample of blood will be taken and sent to the patient's transplant center to confirm the HLA match.
-Once the confirmation process is complete, a counselor from the NMDP will call the donor and schedule an appointment to discuss the risks, benefits, and procedure involved in bone marrow donation.
-Once the donor agrees to the procedure, the donor will be given a comprehensive medical exam to protect his or her health, as well as the health of the bone marrow recipient.
+When a match is made, the NMDP contacts the donor.
+A new sample of blood is taken and sent to the patient's transplant center to confirm the HLA match.
+Once the match is confirmed, a counselor from the NMDP calls the donor to schedule an appointment.
+During the appointment, the counselor discusses the risks, benefits, and procedure involved in bone marrow donation.
+After agreeing to the procedure, the donor receives a medical exam to protect his or her health and the health of the bone marrow recipient.

-Donors are under no obligation after registration and can ask to have their name removed from the registry at any time.
-People who become part of a bone marrow registry should contact the registry if their contact information changes.
+Donors are under no obligation after registration.
+They can ask to have their name removed from the registry at any time.
+And they should contact the registry if their contact information changes.

 The donation process

-Although less common, a bone marrow harvest may be used.
-Bone marrow is taken from the donor's hip bone during surgery.
-This procedure is done with anesthesia (medication to block the awareness of pain).
-Donors usually go home the same day and can return to normal activity within one week.
-Common side effects of this type of bone marrow donation can include nausea, headache, and fatigue.
+Common side effects of a bone marrow harvest can include nausea, headache, and fatigue.
 These side effects are most often related to the anesthesia.
 Donors may also experience bruising or discomfort in the lower back.

-It is important to note that most donors have minimal side effects.
-Bone marrow that has been removed is replenished by the body within four to six weeks.
-A representative from the health care team will continue to contact the donor for several months after a bone marrow donation to make sure he or she has fully recovered from the procedure.
+However, most donors have minimal side effects.
+The body replaces lost bone marrow within 4 to 6 weeks.
+A member of the health care team contacts the donor for several months after donation to make sure he or she has fully recovered.